DSAureli/RAVE/readme.md

 ## TODO

 * eval Introduction position presence/position
-* make all the queries at once and save sections in memory (toeval) (maybe not)
 * handle ambiguous list of wiki search results
-* handle no result case (for now the old search results keep being displayed)
+* handle no result case
 * redirect page not shown in Edge (test with "Kara no Kyoukai")
 * maybe add search bar suggestion dropdown (would be cool)
 * improve Wiki presentation